BioComputingUP/STRPsearch/README.md

 ```
 Be aware that `-v /home/directory/:/app` command mounts the specified directory (`/home/directory/`) to the working directory of the container.
 This ables the container to read and write files on the host machine.

-3. Navigate to the main directory of the software and run the the software with the following command:
+3. Navigate to the main directory of the project and run the the software with the following command:
 ```
 python3 ./bin/main.py [OPTIONS] COMMAND [ARGS]...
 ```